Contact Us

 What Kind of Equipment is Needed for Transloading?

 Depending on the commodities involved, there are many different types of equipment that can be used to complete the transloading process.
-It is all either necessary to most effectively do perform this work, or just makes it easier on the hard-working employees charged with the task of completing it.
+The following list contains just a few of those pieces of equipment.

-These are used for items such as chemicals, fuels, liquids and food products such as grain or dairy.
+• Pumps: These are used to transfer gasses and liquids from one container to another.
 The two pumps used in the transloading process are sliding vane pumps and reciprocating gas compressors.

-A sliding vane pump is so named because it uses a rotor to pull the liquid behind each of the sliding vanes and into a pumping chamber.
-Once this rotor turns, the liquid is moved to the other side where a pumping chamber squeezes down and dispels the commodity out the other side.
-This works great if you’re trying to transfer a liquid from a tanker on a train to a tanker truck, or vice versa.
+A sliding vane pump uses a rotor to pull the liquid behind each of the sliding vanes and into a pumping chamber.
+It’s ideal for transferring liquid from a tanker on a train to a tanker truck, or vice versa.

-A reciprocating gas compressor doesn’t work exactly the same but the effect in moving gas from one place to another is the same idea.
-The gas enters one end, then is put under high pressure through compression to move it into the second container.
+In a reciprocating gas compressor, gas enters one end, then is put under high pressure through compression to move it into the second container.

 Sprawling stacks of transload shipping containers